Ephraim Abileah

 Ephraim married Miriam in Warsaw, Poland and the young couple moved to Vienna Austria, where Ephraim taught and composed music.
 Abileah's little known oratorio, "Chag Hacherut" (Festival of Freedom) tells the Passover story and was performed on stage only once in Haifa.
 It is from this piece that the popular tune to Mah Nishtanah originates.
-Abeliah also wrote the music of the wedding piece "Seven Blessings".
-Selections by Abilah were performed by the Jewish National Workers' Alliance choir in 1940.
+Abileah also wrote the music of the wedding piece "Seven Blessings".
+Selections by Abileah were performed by the Jewish National Workers' Alliance choir in 1940.
 Abileah died in 1953.

 Mah Nishtanah credit

 Prior to Abileah's composition, the Mah Nishtanah portion of the Haggadah was not sung, and instead "intoned as a talmudic, study-like chant".

-Reformjudaism.com notes that as his melody was "so quickly learned and passed down by oral tradition", the composer for many years was known as the mythic 'anonymous', which was the case as recent as 1987.
+Reformjudaism.com notes that as his melody was "so quickly learned and passed down by oral tradition", the composer for many years was known as the mythic 'anonymous,' which was the case as recent as 1987.
 However, according to musicologist Dr. Eliyahu Schleifer, the melody was written by Abileah in 1936.
-Ethno-musicologist Dr. Naomi Cohn Zentner asserts that "the melody gained popularity not only because of the [single] performance but also due to its dissemination among songsters and singalongs".
+Ethno-musicologist Dr. Naomi Cohn Zentner asserts that "the melody gained popularity not only because of the [single] performance but also due to its dissemination among songsters and singalongs."

-Almost every haggadah includes the Mah Nishtanah, but two are believed to credit Ephraim Abileah as the composer.
+Almost every haggadah includes the Mah Nishtanah, but only two are believed to credit Ephraim Abileah as the composer.

-As of 2004 the song was listed as a 'folk melody', though in this year Dani announced on Israeli radio that he had enough research to prove his grandfather was the composer, and that the family should be entitled millions of dollars in royalties.
+As of 2004 the song was listed as a "folk melody," though in that year, Dani Abileah announced on Israeli radio that he had enough research to prove his grandfather was the composer, and that the family should be entitled millions of dollars in royalties.

 According to My Jewish Learning, "the tune that today is nearly universal is a modern invention and speaks to [Abileah's] Zionist vision to create a new Jewish culture".